github/docs/content/actions/using-github-hosted-runners/using-larger-runners.md

 In addition to the [standard {% data variables.product.prodname_dotcom %}-hosted runners](/actions/using-github-hosted-runners/about-github-hosted-runners#supported-runners-and-hardware-resources), {% data variables.product.prodname_dotcom %} also offers a range of larger runners with more RAM and CPU.
 These runners are hosted by {% data variables.product.prodname_dotcom %} and have the runner application and other tools preinstalled.
 Each runner is only used to process a single job, and once the job has completed the runner's virtual machine is then handled according to your autoscaling needs: the runner is reimaged and only reused within your organisation, or it is shutdown and deleted.

-When you add a hosted runner to an organization, you are defining the hardware and operating system configuration for a customized class of runner. {% data variables.product.prodname_dotcom %} will then create multiple instances of this runner that scale up and down to match the demands of your organization, based on the autoscaling limits you define.
+When you add a larger runner to an organization, you are defining the hardware and operating system configuration for a customized class of runner. {% data variables.product.prodname_dotcom %} will then create multiple instances of this runner that scale up and down to match the demands of your organization, based on the autoscaling limits you define.

 ## Architectural overview of larger runners

 Larger runners are managed at the organization level, where they are arranged into groups that can contain multiple instances of the runner.
 They can also be created at the enterprise level and shared with organizations in the hierarchy.
 Once you've created a group, you can then add a runner to the group and update your workflows to target the group.
 You can also control which repositories are permitted to send jobs to the group for processing.
-For more information about groups, see "[Managing access to GitHub-hosted runners using groups](/actions/using-github-hosted-runners/managing-access-to-github-hosted-runners-using-groups)."
+For more information about groups, see "[Controlling access to larger runners](/actions/using-github-hosted-runners/controlling-access-to-larger-runners)."

 In the following diagram, a class of hosted runner named `16-core-ubuntu-runner` has been defined with customized hardware and operating system configuration.
 - Instances of this runner are automatically created and added to a group called `16-core-ubuntu-rg`.